yashyegare/Formula-1-Prediction/README.md

 ## Machine Learning Models:

-I trained multiple machine learning models to predict driver performance in Formula One races.
+Trained multiple machine learning models to predict driver performance in Formula One races.
 The models I employed include logistic regression, decision tree, random forest, support vector machine, Gaussian Naive Bayes, and K-Nearest Neighbors.
 These models were selected based on their suitability for classification problems and their popularity in the machine learning community.

 ## Application of Machine Learning Models: